TJRoh01/libes/README.md

 **NOTE:** No ECIES variants are available without activating any features, at minimum one of each feature categories must be activated:
-- Elliptic Curve Key (e.g. x25519)
+- Elliptic Curve (e.g. x25519)
 - Encryption (e.g. AES-GCM)
-- Variant (e.g. ECIES-AEAD)
+- Authentication (e.g. ECIES-AEAD or HMAC-SHA256)

-Additionally, a MAC feature (e.g. HMAC-SHA256) can be activated to enable the use of ECIES-MAC.

 # Encryption Scheme Support
 ## Support icon legend